Software patents under the European Patent Convention: France

 France was the first European nation that excluded «les programmes ou séries d'instructions pour le déroulement des opérations d'une machine calculatrice» ("programs or series of instructions for the procession of operations of a calculating machine", i.e. computer programs) from being an industrial invention in 1968 in Loi n°68-1 Article 7.
 Two relevant decisions, namely Mobil Oil Corp., and SA SAGEM, rejected the patentability for the reason of missing a technical character.
-In Schlumberger, it was decided that not any use of a computer program disallows patentability.
+In Schlumberger, it was determined that a patent cannot be invalidated only because it uses a computer program as part of the technical process.
 In Infomil, the court declared that a claim for an information system always has technical character and is therefore protectible.

 Unified Patent Court

-The Unified Patent Court is a proposed court, common to several member states of the European Union, including Germany, France and Italy.
-Once it enters into force it will have jurisdiction regarding European patents as any national court would do.
-With the entry into force of the Unified Patent Court Agreement, patent proprietors will also have the possibility to request unitary effect for European patents: which means that the European patent after grant will be regarded a single undividable patent for those EU countries that participate.
+The Unified Patent Court is a court common to several member states of the European Union, including Germany, France and Italy.
+It has jurisdiction regarding European patents as any national court would do.
+With the entry into force of the Unified Patent Court Agreement, patent proprietors also have the possibility to request unitary effect for European patents: which means that the European patent after grant will be regarded a single undividable patent for those EU countries that participate.
 For the latter patents, the Unified Patent Court will generally have exclusive competence.
 Regarding software, Article 27k of the Unified Patent Court Agreement allows decompiling of software, even without the consent of the patent owner.

-Groups opposed to software patents have argued that the proposed Unified Patent Court court to be run by patent judges, and may have strong ties to the patent industry.
-They assume therefore it allows software patents to be enforced despite rules that forbid them -such as explicitly allowing decompiling of software protected by patents in the Unified Patent Court Agreement- and failed attempts by the European Parliament to bring those provisions under EU law rather than under Unified Patent Court law.
+Groups opposed to software patents have argued that the proposed Unified Patent Court court may have strong ties to the patent industry.
+They assume therefore it allows software patents to be enforced despite rules that forbid them – such as explicitly allowing decompiling of software protected by patents in the Unified Patent Court Agreement – and failed attempts by the European Parliament to bring those provisions under EU law rather than under Unified Patent Court law.